About Festival de Lanaudière

 Around 1975, Joliette claimed to have a good number of active music organizations: a cultural centre that supported the city’s concert activity, several music schools, three youth orchestras, a summer music camp, a regional music competition, and various choirs.
 In other words, it was a musical setting waiting for something greater.

 The opportunity for this “something greater” arose in 1977, when Father Fernand Lindsay, Cleric of St-Viateur and Director of the Cultural Centre, took a leap of faith and invited the Montreal Symphony Orchestra to give three concerts at the Cathédrale de Joliette.
 They were well received by the people of Joliette.
 The time had therefore come to take a step further.
 Recalling the European festivals he had visited some years earlier, Father Lindsay knew the time had come to make his dream come.
+He was joined by two friends who would be at the centre of the Festival’s development for years to come: Marcel Masse and René Charette.

 The Festival had become a true engine for tourism and economic development for the entire Lanaudière region, but lacked one essential ingredient to completely fulfil its mission: an outdoor amphitheatre.
 “Its construction,” said René Charette, Board Chair, “represents a golden opportunity to expand our cultural market by creating a centre for excellence.”